Permanent revolution: In context

 Marx concludes his Address by summarising the themes elucidated above:

 Although the German workers cannot come to power and achieve the realization of their class interests without passing through a protracted revolutionary development, this time they can at least be certain that the first act of the approaching revolutionary drama will coincide with the direct victory of their own class in France and will thereby be accelerated.
 But they themselves must contribute most to their final victory, by informing themselves of their own class interests, by taking up their independent political position as soon as possible, by not allowing themselves to be misled by the hypocritical phrases of the democratic petty bourgeoisie into doubting for one minute the necessity of an independently organized party of the proletariat.
 Their battle-cry must be: The Permanent Revolution.

 Since Marxism emphasises the contingency of political developments on material historical circumstances (as against idealism), it is worthwhile to have some idea of how Marx saw the context in which he advocated permanent revolution.
 It seems that he believed that "the first act of the approaching revolutionary drama [in Germany] will coincide with the direct victory of their own class in France and will thereby be accelerated".
 That is, the petty-bourgeois are expected to come to power in Germany at the same time as the direct victory of the proletariat in France.
-Furthermore, Marx seems to believe that the former and hence of both is "imminent" (c.f. the third paragraph of the Address).
+Furthermore, Marx seems to believe that the former and hence of both is "imminent" (cf. the third paragraph of the Address).
 Therefore, Marx clearly believes that Europe is entering a time and is at a level of development of the productive forces in which the proletariat have the social revolution within their reach.
 Although circumstances did not develop as anticipated, this observation proved accurate at the dawn of the 20th century leading into the First World War and the Russian Revolution.